Discover all there is to know about passwordless authentication.

 How do you implement a passwordless authentication solution?

 Passwordless authentication might be heralded as the future of authentication; the numbers show that adoption has been relatively slow.
 The obvious culprits are high costs and user reluctance.
-Surprisingly, the biggest hurdle is a lack of integration capabilities and coverage of most passwordless authentication solutions.
+But the biggest hurdle has been a preceived lack of integration capabilities and coverage of most passwordless authentication solutions.

 Implementing passwordless authentication is hard.
 But there are ways to make it easier.

 Organisations that seamlessly went passwordless purchased a solution with integrated IdP and REST API.
 And they committed to an implementation process.
 Here are some key takeaways that you can apply.